Accessibility statement for the Police Scotland website

 Update 12 December 2022

 There was an accessibility audit in September 2022.
-The Police Scotland website, and related websites (https://policescotland-spacareers.tal.net/ and https://consult.scotland.police.uk/) were tested for compliance.
+The Police Scotland website, and related websites (https://policescotland-spacareers.tal.net/ and https://consult.scotland.police.uk/) had a sample of pages and documents tested for compliance.

 This test was conducted by the Government Digital Service on behalf of the Minister of the Cabinet Office as part of their role to monitor the accessibility of public sector websites and mobile applications in the United Kingdom.